 Broadly speaking, water parks and other amusement parks are not liable for injuries that guests sustain while engaging in horseplay or otherwise violating park safety guidelines.
 However, water parks are liable for injuries sustained because of hazardous conditions that guests were not properly warned about and protected from, as well as hazards that management should have become aware of and addressed through ordinary care.

 Paying water park guests are considered “invitees” under Pennsylvania law, which means water park owners and operators owe them an especially high duty of care compared to other types of property visitors.
 Any breach of that duty—whether it stems from reckless, careless, or overtly malicious behavior—which directly results in an injury requiring professional medical care might give rise to a civil claim.
-Anyone who sustains serious injuries at a water park should get in touch with an experienced Pennsylvania attorney at Ostroff Injury Law who can begin collecting the evidence needed to pursue legal action against the negligent parties.
+Anyone who sustains serious injuries at a water park should get in touch with an experienced Pennsylvania attorney at Ostroff Godshall Injury and Accident Lawyers who can begin collecting the evidence needed to pursue legal action against the negligent parties.

 Recoverable Damages After a Water Park Accident